cohurstco/MyAIAssistant/README.md

 ## Project Overview

 This multi-application project combines various technologies and tools to create a comprehensive software solution.
-It includes a MERN stack note-taking application, a Python-based sitemap crawler, and various DevOps and AI components.
+It includes MyToDoApp (a MERN stack note-taking application), a Python-based sitemap crawler, and various DevOps and AI components.

 ### Purpose